 About Our Statistics

-ISD is designated by legislation as a producer of official statistics and is obliged to adhere to the Code of Practice and relevant legislation.
+The Statistics and Registration Service Act 2007 created the UK Statistics Authority and empowered it to determine, and assess compliance with, the Code of Practice for Official Statistics.
+ISD is designated by legislation as a producer of Official Statistics and is obliged to adhere to the Code of Practice and relevant legislation.

 Official Statistics are defined as "all those statistical outputs produced by the UK Statistics Authority's executive office (the Office for National Statistics), by central Government departments and agencies, by the devolved administrations in Northern Ireland, Scotland and Wales, and by other Crown bodies (over 200 bodies in total)."
 For further information on Official Statistics, see below and also the UK Statistics Authority's website.